tuantkd/casting-agency-specifications/README.md

 ```

 Alternate way: Create the db `capstone_test` using PgAdmin and copy the contents of casting.sql and paste them
 in Query tool in PgAdmin and create the db table with records.
-Then, run the command `python test.py`.# CodeNinjas-Agency
+Then, run the command `python test.py`.

-# CodeNinjas-Agency

-# chaudn-project-final